Skip to navigation | Skip to main content | Skip to footer

 • to prevent the student’s continued presence being a source of disruption to the University or any part thereof

-A temporary suspension must be recommended by an Authorised University Officer (AUO), agreed in principle by the Director of Campus Life, and ultimately approved by the President and Vice-Chancellor.
+A temporary suspension must be recommended by an Authorised University Officer (AUO), agreed in principle by the Director of Campus Life, and ultimately approved by the Director for the Student Experience.
 It is important, therefore, that the University's Procedure for Suspending a Student is followed.

 Assessment/information gathering

-If serious behavioural concerns are raised and a temporary suspension is considered appropriate, in the first instance the local Authorised University Officer (AUO - see Reg XVII section 7) should be informed.
+In the first instance someone should inform their local Authorised University Officer (AUO - see Reg XVII section 7).
 If the AUO agrees that a suspension may be needed, then the matter should be referred to the Division of Campus Life by emailing conductanddiscipline@manchester.ac.uk along with any material that supports the suspension request.

 If the information about the student concerned has come through a report from another student who has an involvement in the issues being raised, then you should seek the reporting student’s consent if including any of their sensitive personal data when notifying Campus Life.